microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge03.md

 ## Description

 You will use the Microsoft Health Architectures environment and add a new logic app based workflow for the C-CDA-to-FHIR ingest and convert scenarios as follows:
-- Use **[FHIR Converter infrastructure](https://github.com/microsoft/health-architectures/tree/master/HL7Conversion#hl7tofhir-conversion)** (deployed in challenge 2) to expose the C-CDA Conversion service endpoint:
+- Use **[HL7toFHIR conversion pipeline infrastructure](https://github.com/microsoft/health-architectures/tree/master/HL7Conversion#hl7tofhir-conversion)** (deployed in challenge 2) to expose the C-CDA Conversion service endpoint:

    `https://<SERVICE_NAME>.azurewebsites.net/api/convert/cda/ccd.hbs`